Efficient ground state preparation in variational quantum eigensolver with symmetry-breaking layers

 \section{Introduction}

-Experimental progress in controlling quantum systems has allowed the first demonstration of quantum computational advantage~\cite{supremacy} in the recent years, and a noisy quantum device with hundreds of qubits is getting visible.
-Those devices, which are often dubbed as noisy intermediate-scale quantum (NISQ)~\cite{preskill_nisq} computers, are expected to solve a practical computational problem beyond the reach of classical computers.
-Among possible applications, variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,mcclean2016theory} that solves the ground state problem of quantum many-body Hamiltonian has gained lots of attention recently (see Ref.~\cite{cerezo2020variational} for a recent review).
+Experimental progress in controlling quantum systems has allowed the first quantum computational advantage claim~\cite{supremacy} in recent years.
+This achievement initiated the race between noisy intermediate-scale quantum~\cite{preskill_nisq} (NISQ) computers and the state-of-the-art classical algorithms~\cite{pan2022solving}.
+Now, a NISQ device with hundreds of qubits is available~\cite{kim2023evidence}, and those devices are expected to solve a practical computational problem beyond the reach of classical computers.
+Among possible applications, variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,mcclean2016theory} that solves the ground state problem of quantum many-body Hamiltonian has gained lots of attention recently (see Ref.~\onlinecite{cerezo2020variational} for a recent review).

-The VQE works by combining a parameterized quantum circuit and a classical optimization algorithm: A quantum circuit evaluates the expectation value of the Hamiltonian and its derivatives for the output quantum state, whereas a classical optimizer finds better parameters that minimize the energy.
-As solving the ground state of quantum Hamiltonians are difficult for classical computers, one may easily get an advantage of VQEs.
-Still, it is unclear which Ansatz and classical optimizer should be used to efficiently solve a given Hamiltonian.
+The VQE combines a parameterized quantum circuit and a classical optimization algorithm: A quantum circuit evaluates the expectation value of the Hamiltonian and its derivatives for the output quantum state, whereas a classical optimizer finds better parameters that minimize the energy.
+As solving the ground state problem of quantum Hamiltonians is difficult for classical computers, one may easily get a possible advantage of VQEs.
+Still, it is less understood which ansatz and classical optimizer should be used to solve a given Hamiltonian efficiently.

-One of the most widely studied Ans\"{a}tze for solving translational invariant many-body Hamiltonians is the quantum alternating operator Ansatz (QAOA)~\cite{hadfield2019quantum} .
-Inspired by a short-depth quantum algorithm for solving combinatory optimization problems~\cite{farhi2014quantum}, this Ansatz is composed of rotating gates using the terms of the Hamiltonian.
-Even though the QAOA solves many different Hamiltonians reliably~\cite{ho2019efficient,wierichs2020avoiding,wiersema2020exploring}, however, it is not necessarily good at solving problems with symmetry broken nature which prevail in many-body systems.
-Indeed, there are local Hamiltonians whose ground states cannot be generated by this Ansatz in constant-depth albeit such a circuit exists, as the circuit obeys the same symmetry as the Hamiltonian~\cite{bravyi2020obstacles}.
+One of the most widely studied ans\"{a}tze for solving many-body spin Hamiltonians is the Hamiltonian variational ansatz (HVA)~\cite{wecker2015progress,hadfield2019quantum}.
+Inspired by a short-depth quantum algorithm for solving combinatory optimization problems~\cite{farhi2014quantum}, the HVA is constructed using rotating gates whose generators are the terms of the Hamiltonian, which resembles the Suzuki-Trotter decomposition~\cite{suzuki1976generalized}.
+Even though the HVA solves many different Hamiltonians reliably~\cite{ho2019efficient,wierichs2020avoiding,wiersema2020exploring}, however, it is not necessarily good at solving problems with a symmetry-broken nature, which prevails in many-body systems.
+Indeed, there are local Hamiltonians whose ground states cannot be generated by this ansatz in a constant depth, albeit such a circuit exists, as the circuit obeys the same symmetry as the Hamiltonian~\cite{bravyi2020obstacles}.